linkmedic

 - linkmedic --root=/var/www/ --entry=index.html --warn-http

-If you want to check the external links of your website in CI, you must avoid running multiple tests in a short period of time, e.g. on each commit of the development branches.
-Otherwise, the IP of your CI runners may get banned by external web servers.
-For example, in GitLab CI you can limit the external link checks only to the default branch of your git repository:
+If you want to check the external links of your website in your CI pipeline, you must avoid running multiple tests in a short period of time, e.g., on each commit to the development branches.
+Otherwise, the IP address of your CI runners may get banned by external web servers.
+For example, in GitLab CI, you can limit the external link checks to only the default branch of your Git repository:

 .. code-block:: yaml